2022-08-17

 Simple canker sores usually take one to three weeks to heal on their own, and any pain should subside in about a week.
 However, complex canker sores can last up to six weeks.
 If your canker sore lasts longer than two weeks, consult your healthcare provider.

-Both simple and complex canker sores can cause pain when brushing your teeth or eating.
-Complex canker sores may result in a fever, fatigue, or sluggishness.
-They can also make the lymph nodes swollen, which can end up causing jaw and ear pain.
+Both simple and complex canker sores can cause pain when you brush your teeth or eat.
+Complex canker sores may also result in a fever, fatigue, or sluggishness.
+They can even cause the lymph nodes in your face to swell, which can end up causing jaw and ear pain.

 What Causes Canker Sores?